top of page

 How can Stephen help me grow my business?

-Stephen was Senior Vice President & Director of Client Plans & Strategy Development for The Martin Agency, the ad firm that created the GEICO Gecko, “Virginia is for Lovers,” and was named Adweek's U.S. Agency of the Year in 2020 and 2021, and Ad Age's Agency of the Year in 2023.
-The firm was also named to Ad Age's A-List in 2008, 2009, 2010, and 2021.
-Needless to say Stephen can develop and execute a strategy for you.
-For example, if you provide a service, he can work with you to write a book, and he can publish it, that shines a light on what you do that should attract more customers or clients.
+A brand strategy professional and an award-winning author, Stephen can develop and execute a winning strategy for you and your business.
 Do you have success stories?
 Case histories?
 Techniques you employ that set you or your firm apart and deliver results?
 All that can be covered in your book.
 Plus, Stephen can add to your story with information from his huge knowledge base.
 He’s written and ghostwritten business books on such topics as advertising, marketing, branding, lean enterprise and lean manufacturing, as well as leadership and process-based management.
-He’s even ghostwritten two different books for clinical psychologists.
 Simply click the red bullseye and send him an email so he can set up a Zoom call to discuss the possibility.
-It won’t cost you anything to talk.

 Please tell me about your ghostwriting process.